Mender blog

 Beaglebone Black and Mender has been tested and verified for supporting a Yocto layer integration.
 The Mender integration completes without errors and outputs images in a Yocto build for versions Zeus, Warrior, thud and sumo.
 The runtime integration check list has also been verified to ensure that Mender works with Beaglebone Black boards including U Boot-based boards.

 An 8 GB or larger SD card, a universal power supply and internet connectivity - Ethernet or Wi-Fi for your Raspberry Pi are also required.
+While internet connectivity—via Ethernet or Wi-Fi—is useful for the initial setup and updates, both Raspberry Pi and Beaglebone support offline operation, allowing users to work in environments where internet access might be limited or unavailable.

 A full description of how to use Mender with a Raspberry Pi is available in this tutorial.
 The tutorial covers the prerequisites, the flashing of the Raspberry Pi, the optional configuration of the wireless network and enabling SSH in headless mode.

-Recent articles
+Related articles

-How to use over-the-air (OTA) updates & NVIDIA Jetson Microservices
+How to leverage over-the-air (OTA) updates for NVIDIA Jetson Platform Services

-How to leverage over-the-air (OTA) updates with NVIDIA Microservices for Jetson
+How to leverage over-the-air (OTA) updates for NVIDIA Jetson Platform Services

 View more articles

-Explore our Resource Center to discover more about how Mender empowers both you and your customers with secure and reliable over-the-air updates for IoT devices.
+Discover how Mender empowers both you and your customers with secure and reliable over-the-air updates for IoT devices.
+Focus on your product, and benefit from specialized OTA expertise and best practices.

 sales-pipeline_295756365